Last updated on 26 February 2020 at 03:00 pm

 Very often, whether or not you find free volunteering opportunities or otherwise, you will end up forking over some cash – whether it’s for accommodation, transport or food expenses.
 In that way, it’s easy to assume that volunteering is a privilege that only some people can afford.
 Some volunteering programmes abroad require fees that can amount to US$1,000 a month – not everyone has the luxury of forking out that much.

-Would volunteering here make your resume look amazing?
+Would volunteering make your resume look amazing?
 Of course!
-Doing voluntary work with one of the top humanitarian organisations in the world – who wouldn’t want that on their resume?
+Doing voluntary work with the best humanitarian organisations in the world – who wouldn’t want that on their resume?

 But what about those who can’t afford to splash the cash?
 Does this rule them out of getting an opportunity they might otherwise deserve?
 Working with a renowned NGO should not only be a privilege for the rich.
 There are many other NGOs out there with free volunteer programmes creating huge social impact and empowering lives every day.